ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 The SRW App requires input files to run.
 These include static datasets, initial and boundary conditions files, and model configuration files.
 On Level 1 systems, the data required to run SRW App tests are already available in the following locations:

 .. _DataLocations:
-.. table:: Data locations for Level 1 systems
+.. table:: Data Locations for Level 1 Systems

    +--------------+-----------------------------------------------------------------+
    | Machine      | File location                                                   |